Breaking News Emails

 - your shivering gets worse, or even stops altogether

 In that case, get out of the cold immediately and seek a warm place.
 Get out of wet clothes.
 Bundle up in warm blankets.

 Wearing a hat is good; it keeps you warm.
 But you do NOT lose most of your body heat from your head.

 The heat you lose from an uncovered head is not different from the heat you’d lose from an uncovered arm.

 The myth started after an Army study from the 1950’s found that soldiers who were bundled up except for their head, lost most of their body heat from their head.

-That's why it’s important to wear a hat and long pants when it’s cold.
+That's why it’s important to wear both a hat and long pants when it’s cold.
 Leave the shorts for spring, guys.